Inria-Asclepios/shape-nets/README.md

 # Shape-nets

-This is the repository for the experiments from the paper: "Improving Network Surface Processing with Principal Curvatures"
+This is the repository for the experiments from the paper: "Improving Network Surface Processing with Principal Curvatures".
+You can find the paper [here](https://hal.science/hal-04820475)

 ## Models